Find support

 alzheimers.org.uk

 Offers useful factsheets and publications about young onset dementia, including a guide to understanding your diagnosis.
-Their website has a dementia directory listing local support groups and services, plus an online forum, Talking Point, where you can connect to others affected by young onset dementia.
+Its website has a dementia directory listing local support groups and services, plus an online forum, Talking Point, where you can connect to others affected by young onset dementia.

 Dementia Carers Count